Toma400/Baedoor_Encyclopaedia/Author.md

 ### 🏯 GAMES

-Wrench means status of support - if the game is maintained anymore.
+Wrench means status of support - if the game is still maintained.

 **🎎 True Games**